Electronic Laboratory Reporting

 Electronic Laboratory Reporting (ELR) is the electronic transmission of results from laboratories that conduct tests for specific high-profile and/or contagious diseases to public health authorities so that appropriate actions can take place to limit the spread and manage impacts of the disease.
 ELR has many benefits, including improved timeliness of results, reduction of manual data entry errors, and reports that are more complete.

-In order to meet the Incentive Programs’ requirements, participating EHs and CAHs must use Certified Electronic Health Record Technology (CEHRT) that meets specific requirements including being capable of sending ELR messages using the HL7 Version 2.5.1 Implementation Guide: Electronic Laboratory Reporting to Public Health, Release 1 (available on the HL7 website), and being “actively engaged” in public health reporting.
-DSHS will provide appropriate documentation to Incentive Program participants.
+In order to meet the CMS PIP requirements, participating EHs and CAHs must use Certified Electronic Health Record Technology (CEHRT) that meets specific requirements including being capable of sending ELR messages using the HL7 Version 2.5.1 Implementation Guide: Electronic Laboratory Reporting to Public Health, Release 1 (available on the HL7 Standards Product Brief - HL7 Version 2.5.1 Implementation Guide: Electronic Laboratory Reporting to Public Health, Release 1 (US Realm) | HL7 International) and being “actively engaged” in public health reporting.
+DSHS will provide appropriate documentation to PIP participants.

-Electronic Lab Reporting On-Boarding Process
+Electronic Lab Reporting Onboarding Process

 The resources below describe the ELR onboarding process and the DSHS requirements in detail: